FullstackAcademy/Mewtify/README.md

 The crypter was learned from guilhermej https://github.com/guilhermej/scantime_py_crypter.
 JPEG portion inspired by shikomizue

 We do not own any of the images.
-All images belong to their respective owner and will be remove upon request Hydro-king@DeviantArt, Mew(c)Pokemon
+All images belong to their respective owner and will be remove upon request.
+Hydro-king@DeviantArt, Mew(c)Pokemon